sensai7/CCVDrum/README.md

 TODO

- * Change the midi CC numbers once the Midi implementation is available on Korg's site.
-The current numbers are a placeholder.
-  * Add small 8-4-2-1 to the potentiometer silkscreen to illustrate how to change MIDI channel.
+ * The MIDI implementation is finally out and there are two modes available, a MIDI channel per part a la Volca Sample or a single channel for all.
+I'm still undecided about what path to choose first, but both are certainly possible  the addition of at least two pushbuttons, regrettably the LEDs will have to  be removed, as the GPIO pins are going to be necessary for a non aestethical feature.